 Let everyone comfort himself with this, and cast all his cares upon Him (I Peter 5:7; Philippians 4:6)!

 PRAYER. – Thy loving heart, O my Savior, is mindful also of me.
 This I know, in this I rejoice, herewith I comfort myself, and for this I give thanks to Thee.
 Yes, Thou art mindful of us and will bless us, both small and great.
 Though we should lose all things, yet will we not lose Thee.
-Help me, Lord Jesus, to be and remain Thine own; then all will be well in time and eternity.
-And likewise grant me grace that I, who am Thine own, may consider all others who are Thine to be my brethren and sisters and fathers and mothers, and that to the best of my ability I may help them when in need, as Thou, dear Savior, wouldst have me do.
+Help me, Lord Jesus, to continue to be and to remain Thine own; then all will be well in time and in eternity.
+And, likewise, continue to grant me Thy grace that I, who am Thine own, may consider all others who are Thine to be my brethren and sisters and fathers and mothers, and that, to the best of my ability, I may help them when in need, as Thou, dear Savior, wouldst have me do.
 Amen.

 O mighty King, no time can dim Thy glory!

 How shall I spread abroad Thy wondrous story?

 How shall I find some worthy gifts to proffer?